The Sacrament of the Last Supper: Symbolism and interpretations

 Other critics, like Novak, say, by looking at the title, the focus is not placed on one evening two thousand years ago.
 The lack of individualization of the apostles, their lack of focus on Christ and the almost dematerialized Christ reach beyond the fact of the event.
 Some say because Christ points to himself and the floating torso above him it could possibly be that he is referring to himself as already ascended to heaven.

+Mathematical composition

+Being influenced by the works of Matila Ghyka, Dalí explicitly used the golden ratio in this painting.
+The dimensions of the canvas are a golden rectangle.
+A huge dodecahedron, in perspective so that edges appear in golden ratio to one another, is suspended above and behind Jesus and dominates the composition.